the-muses-ltd/Cassandra-Gatsby-Frontend/README.md

   Gatsby Frontend
 </h1>

-We use Gatsby.js for a a few reasons.
+We use Gatsby.js for a a few reasons:
 1. It's built for performance, so we get optimal load speeds.
 2. Static pages require less data to be used by our learners, meaning it's more accessable.
 3. We love new and cutting edge stacks!